Why Copilot Governance Cannot Be an Afterthought

 Layer 3: Sensitivity Labels (Microsoft Purview)

-Sensitivity labels are the most powerful governance tool for Copilot.
-They classify and protect documents regardless of where they are stored.
+Sensitivity labels represent the most powerful governance instrument available for Copilot because they classify and protect documents regardless of where those documents are stored or moved.

 | Label | Visual Marking | Encryption | Copilot Behaviour |